 Because there’s no standard credit-rating requirements, lenders will have their own credit-score expectations.
 You may have to shop around, but if you’ve got a chunk of change to offer, you will likely find an institution willing to grant you a loan.

 However, it will cost you more than just a sizable down payment.
-Borrowers with bad credit will not be granted a choice interest rate.
+Borrowers with bad credit will not be granted with the best mortgage interest rate out there.
 This means you will pay more interest every month on your mortgage payments as well as over the life of the loan.

 Bad credit home loan options